 “Port is not for the very young, the vain and the active.
 It is the comfort of age and the companion of the scholar and the philosopher.”~ Evelyn Waugh

-A couple of informative, but rather hectic taxi trips (due to insane traffic, coupled with intense hills & narrow streets), plus brief visits to amazing places that perhaps the accompanying photos can do some justice to, only added to the draw of this special town.
-I have to wonder why it’s so downplayed, from what I’ve seen, as a place people should see?
-Maybe it’s intentional.
-Perhaps those that know and love Oporto don’t need hordes of gawking tourists shuffling along, filling up the width of entire sidewalks or crowding out restaurants all year long, stealing the magic of this truly enchanting place.
+Perhaps those that know and love Oporto don’t need hordes of gawking tourists shuffling along, filling up the width of entire sidewalks and crowding out the best restaurants all year long, stealing the magic of this truly enchanting place.
 In that case, I understand completely.
 But I’ve seen it now, and I know.
 And I want more.

 If you are in Porto for less than a day, here are the must-sees: